BrianWangila/pnd-task-manager/README.md

 <h1 align="center">PND TASK MANAGEMENT SYSTEM</h1>

 PND Task Manager is a web-based application designed to help individuals and teams keep track of their tasks and projects.
-With Task Manager, you can create, assign, and prioritize tasks, set due dates and reminders, and track progress in real-time.
+With Task Manager, you can create, assign, and prioritize tasks, set due dates and reminders, and track progress of active projects in real-time.

 <p align="center">